fortedigital/cg-kafka/workshop2/README.md

 - Create a new kafka topic to store incoming messages from the Wikimedia stream.
 Create a new Kafka producer that connect to the stream, parse the JSON and produce text message.

 ### Step 2.
 Schema registry.

-- Take down the kafka service you are running, and add a schema registry to the docker compose file.
+- Go to folder 2 - Schema Registry and follow the instructions there.

-- Add the schema registry to the UI.
+- After you finish the tasks in 2 - Schema Registry, you should have a producer and consumer that uses the schema registry to produce and consume messages.

-- Create a class that matches the Wikimedia json and create and save the json as a schema in your schema registry.
+  - Use what you have learned here to create a class that matches the Wikimedia json and create and save the json as a schema in your schema registry.

-- Change your producer to produce messages with your schema.
-And change the consumer to use the schema.
+  - Change your Wikimedia producer and consumer to produce and consume messages with your schema.

 .net
 ```csproj